divinespear/jpa-schema-gradle-plugin/README.md

 On 0.2.x, plugin required
 * [Java 1.7 or above](http://www.oracle.com/technetwork/java/javase/eol-135779.html), and
 * Gradle 2.x. (developed on Gradle 2.5)

+DataNucleus support is very very limited, and should so many buggy.

 ## How-to Use